Limitations

 - Only

-re.match(),re.search(), andre.fullmatch()are supported. - Match objects do not expose group-capture methods (
+re.match(),re.search(), andre.fullmatch()are supported. - Group-capture methods (

-.group(),.groups(),.span()). - Complex patterns beyond the explicitly supported constructs exhibit nondeterministic behavior.
+re.match/re.search/re.fullmatchis abool, not anOptional[Match]:if m:works,if m is None:does not. - Complex patterns beyond the explicitly supported constructs exhibit nondeterministic behavior.

 - Not supported: lookahead/lookbehind assertions, backreferences, named groups, conditional patterns, Unicode property escapes.